cyspacetom/DetectionLab/AWS/Terraform/README.md

 Fork this Repo.

 Request sharing of AMIs from the owner of this Repo.
+(No longer required, AMIs are public)

 Create a new S3 bucket in AWS, this will store all of your Terraform State files for any of my projects so name it something meaningful.